howard-university-web-services/howard_paragraphs/README.md

 - Giving Feed: Paragraphs integration of Giving Feed (from giving.howard.edu) for Howard projects
 - Graphs: Paragraphs integration of the ability to add custom graphs in Howard projects
 - HTML: Paragraphs integration of HTML for use in Howard projects
-- Instagram Feed: Paragraphs integration of a Instagram Feed for Howard projects
+- Instagram Feed: Paragraphs integration of a Instagram Feed for Howard projects **[Note: Requires Facebook Graph SDK and may be affected by Instagram API changes]**
 - Magazine Feed: Paragraphs integration of Magazine Feed (from magazine.howard.edu) for Howard projects
 - Media: Paragraphs integration of media for use in Howard projects
 - News Feed: Paragraphs integration of News Feed (from thedig.howard.edu) for Howard projects